-The Instrument requires that the non-GAAP financial measure be presented with "no more prominence in the document than that of the most comparable financial measure" presented in the primary financial statements.
-If the most comparable measure is presented with "equal or greater prominence" than the non-GAAP financial measure, the requirement under paragraph 6(c) of the Instrument has been met.
+The Instrument requires that the non-GAAP financial measure be presented with "no more prominence in the document than that of the most directly comparable financial measure" presented in the primary financial statements.
+If the most directly comparable financial measure is presented with "equal or greater prominence" than the non-GAAP financial measure, the requirement under paragraph 6(1)(d) of the Instrument has been met.